Trans Life

 And I’m still privileged in other ways too, because imagine someone who also gets dysphoria from their body hair but can’t afford an epilator.
 Or who maybe has a hairy back and lives alone and has no way to remove it!

 I’m very thankful my back is basically hairless.
-I’m sure Susan is too, because otherwise I’d have enlisted her into a ONE-WOMAN BACK SHAVING ARMY… and I suspect that’s not high on her list of things to experience.
+I’m sure Susan is too, because otherwise I’d have enlisted her into a one-woman back shaving army… and I suspect that’s not high on her list of things to experience.

-WHY does body hair bother me?
+Why does body hair bother me?

 If you’re not familiar with that, cis fellas, ask some of the ladies in your life.

-And I’d never ask that question of any other person, cisgender or transgender or agender or anywhere else between.
+I’d never ask that question of any other person, cisgender or transgender or agender or nonbinary or anything else.
 If they want to shave their legs or anything else, cool!
 They should!
-But when it comes to me, I feel like that doesn’t apply for some reason.
+And if they don’t, also cool!

 Tilly Bridges, end transmission.